 Step Two – Peloton App

-I downloaded the Peloton App from iTunes to my iPad for $12.99 per month.
+I downloaded the Peloton Digital App from iTunes for $12.99 per month (as of July 1, 2018 the price is now $19.49 per month).
 This made more sense to me than spending $39 per month to stream the same content to the video console that is attached to the Peloton bike, especially as that device can only be used for Peloton classes!
 (This doesn’t make sense to me – what if Peloton is not around in a year or two?
 You never really know, right?
 I remember buying my 1st BlackBerry at a Radio Shack…).

-From the Peloton app I can choose from over 9,200 pre-recorded classes or access up to 14 live daily classes.
+From the Peloton Digital app I can choose from over 9,500 pre-recorded classes or access up to 14 live daily classes.
 What’s great is that you can filter the class selection.
 For example, you can choose class lengths from 20 minutes to up to 120 minutes (I usually do a 45 minute class).
 You can also choose the theme of music you want to spin to – Country, Pop, Hip Hop, Rock, 80’s, 90’s, Live DJ (which is kind of funny), Y2K, etc. What I really like is that you can choose your favorite instructor – my current favorite is Emma Lovewell.
 She rocks.
-They also now have “After the Ride” workouts like yoga, abs, core and toning.
 I find that the spin classes are far more intimate than the classes at the gym and with over a dozen classes recorded every day, there is something here for everyone.

-Here is a screen shot of some of the on-demand classes:
+Here are screen shots of some of the on-demand classes:

 Savings on Annual Subscription Fees: $312